 It was observed that attempting to reduce inhibiting biosynthesis was unable to reduce the accumulated tau.
 However, several mechanisms used to reduce cholesterol accumulation or biosynthesis effectively reduced tau accumulation.
 Reducing cholesterols stored in cells in form of esters was more effective in reducing tau accumulation rather than trying to reduce free cholesterols.

-Cytochrome P450 enzyme has a CYP46A1 component and facilitates conversion of cholesterol to hydroxycholesterol that may be produced at the brain and blood barrier and disintegrated in the liver.
-An FDA approved inhibitor of CYP6A1 Efavirenz reduced tau accumulation in both APP-null and APP-duplicated neurons and was found to be not as toxic to iPSC-derived astrocytes compared to statins.
+Cytochrome P450 enzyme has a CYP46A1 component and facilitates the conversion of cholesterol to hydroxycholesterol that may be produced at the brain and blood barrier and disintegrated in the liver.
+An FDA-approved inhibitor of CYP6A1 Efavirenz reduced tau accumulation in both APP-null and APP-duplicated neurons and was found to be not as toxic to iPSC-derived astrocytes compared to statins.

-According to a commentary by Tsai and Blanchard, the findings may offer an explanation on the conflicting reports surrounding the implications of statins on progression and development of AD.
+According to a commentary by Tsai and Blanchard, the findings may offer an explanation of the conflicting reports surrounding the implications of statins on the progression and development of AD.
 They suggest that the medical approach of targeting CYP46A1 should be explored further as a potential AD intervention.

-Alzheimer’s is an addition to the already long list of high cholesterol related diseases that calls for lifestyle change and adherence to diets and exercise.
+Alzheimer’s is an addition to the already long list of high cholesterol-related diseases that call for a lifestyle change and adherence to diets and exercise.
 The science behind the relationship between the two conclusively shows us how statins have played a valuable role in combating AD.
-CYP46A1 presents an interesting opportunity in dealing with protection and management of AD and if explored further may as well be the next big medical break.
+CYP46A1 presents an interesting opportunity in dealing with the protection and management of AD and if explored further may as well be the next big medical break.